shubhdac/ai-case-study/README.md

 ### What specific problem is the company or project trying to solve?

 Intuit's AI strategy is to  "revolutionize speed to benefit".
 The company wants to do a better job of "connecting people to experts," unlocking “smart decisions through more intelligent reporting and analysis,” and being "the center of small business growth" (which is a nod to its acquisition of the popular email marketing platform Mailchimp) and helping to "disrupt the small business market."
-The company will be doing this with AI.
+The company intend to do this using AI.

 Intuit aims to address various financial management challenges faced by individuals, small businesses, and accountants.
 The specific problems the company seeks to solve include complex financial tasks, tax preparation and filing, administrative burdens, collaboration and efficiency, compliance, and risk management.
 Just like any other FinTech company, Intuit has to update its tools and management to ensure that the customer's data is protected.